On July 29, 2016, Donald Trump addressed a rally in Denver, Colorado:

 Who are these people?

 Who are the “vicious, horrible, miserable human beings?”
-Who are these people, awake in the middle of the night – much as Trump is when by something, away at three in the morning – because their conscience plagues them so?
+Who are these people, awake in the middle of the night – much as Trump is when disturbed by something, tweeting away at three in the morning – because their conscience plagues them so?
 Who is that poor person that doesn’t have a chance, and why does Trump know that they have none?
 Who are “these people” – these crazy, angry people that even Trump seems to regret knowing – and why would he want them in control of the United States of America?

 Those are the questions you ask yourself, months later, when you try to figure out if your government has been overtaken by a foreign power.